Nathan Knight

-Nathan Solomon Kapahukula Knight (born September 20, 1997) is an American professional basketball player for the Zhejiang Lions of the Chinese Basketball Association (CBA).
-He played college basketball for the William & Mary Tribe.
+Nathan Solomon Kapahukula Knight (born September 20, 1997) is an American professional basketball player for Bnei Herzliya of the Israeli Basketball Premier League.
+He played college basketball for the William & Mary Tribe and was the NCAA Division I mid-major national player of the year when he won the Lou Henson Award.
+Knight was named the 2025–26 Korean Basketball League (KBL) All-Star Game MVP.

 Early life

 Knight grew up in Syracuse, New York and attended Nottingham High School.
 As a freshman, he was a pitcher on the baseball team before deciding to focus on basketball after experiencing a growth spurt.
 As a senior, he averaged 14.1 points and 7.4 rebounds per game and was named All-Central New York.
 Knight completed a postgraduate year at Kimball Union Academy in Meriden, New Hampshire.
 In AAU play, he competed for Gym Ratz, coached by Billy Edelin.
 On October 5, 2015, he committed to William & Mary over offers from Temple, Duquesne, George Mason, and Canisius among others.
 Knight appreciated the rich history of the college and felt at home on the campus, saying it was an easy decision to make.